 However and wherever you may celebrate the New Year, most people around the world embrace and honor the passage of time with mixtures of reverence and revelry.
 It’s yet another thing that shows just how similar, yet unique our diverse cultures are.

 We value analogous things and celebrate in our own ways, but we all love to share these moments we hold sacred.
 We should all remember and relish that this New Year’s.
 At a moment when division and dissidence seems inevitable, we still have each other.

 Jonathon Engels is a traveler, writer & teacher who’s been living abroad as an expat since 2005.
 He’s worked in nearly a dozen countries, and visited many others in between.
 He’s currently on a slow travel trip from Central America to Patagonia, volunteering his way throughout the journey.
 He’s a regular contributor to One Green Planet as well as Permaculture News, which focus on helping to keep the world green and clean.
 He’s also the founder of The NGO List, a compilation of grassroots NGOs seeking international volunteers.
-His work can be found at Jonathon Engels: A Life Abroad.